Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsubsection{Graph construction}

-Motivated by the intuitive similarity between quantum circuits and graph structures, we represent quantum circuits using directed acyclic graphs (DAGs).
-In this representation, each node corresponds to a qubit, a quantum gate, or a measurement operation, while the edges capture the temporal sequence of operations, progressing from left to right.
-As shown in Fig. \ref{figure3_c}, we perform the transformation from circuits generated on IBM Torino into graph structures, with particular care taken to represent each 2-qubit gate as a single graph node.
+Motivated by the structural similarity between quantum circuits and graphs, we represent quantum circuits as directed acyclic graphs (DAGs).
+In this formulation, nodes correspond to qubits, quantum gates, or measurement operations, while edges encode the temporal ordering of operations from left to right.
+As illustrated in Fig.~\ref{figure3_c}, circuits generated on IBM Torino are transformed into graph representations, with each two-qubit gate modeled as a single node to preserve its joint operation.
+This transformation can also be implemented using existing toolkits, such as Qiskit and PyZX, with appropriate configuration.